iemkek/SAP_Conversational_AI_Assignments/README.md

 npm install express body-parser
 ````

-This will download and add the dependent libraries for the application to the webhook application folder and to the package.json file.
+This will download and add the dependent express and body-parser libraries for the application to the webhook application folder and to the package.json file.

 #### Step 5: The manifest file
 In your webhook application folder, create a file called manifest.yml and open it in a text/code editor.
 Add the code you see below and change <UNIQUE_APPLICATION_NAME> with your own unique name (Hint: use your first or last name to make it unique).